febin0x10/heap-gym/README.md

 2. **DF**: There's no win function, the binary is compiled with PIE and Full-Relro that means you can't perform GOT overwrite, but there's a memory leak bug.
 Use-After-Free is fixed.
 Exploit Double-Free bug to gain code execution.
 3. **OF**: There's no win function, the binary is compiled with PIE and Full-Relro that means you can't perform GOT overwrite, but there's a memory leak bug.
 Use-After-Free and Double-Free are fixed.
 Exploit a Heap Overflow bug to gain code execution.

+__TOOLS__
+* Python3
+* Pwntools module
+* Pwndbg/Gef extension for GDB (you can use any extension of your choice)
+* gcc-10 (Optional, only if you're re-compiling the source code and linking it with given libc and ld)
+* patchelf (Optional, only if you're re-compiling the source code and linking it with given libc and ld)
+* netcat/socat (Optional, if you're to listen the binaries via network and remotely exploit them)

+__Learning Objectives__: Binary exploitation, Heap Exploitation, CTF, Low level program, Memory Safety, Buffer Overflow, Use-After-Free, Double-Free, Debugging, Reverse Engineering, Pwntools, Gdb.

+__USE-AFTER-FREE__: Use-After-Free (UAF) is a vulnerability related to incorrect use of dynamic memory during program operation.
+If after freeing a memory location, a program does not clear the pointer to that memory, an attacker can use the error to hack the program.

+__DOUBLE-FREE__: Double free errors occur when free() is called more than once with the same memory address as an argument.
+Calling free() twice on the same value can lead to memory leak.
+When a program calls free() twice with the same argument, the program’s memory management data structures become corrupted and could allow a malicious user to write values in arbitrary memory spaces.
+This corruption can cause the program to crash or, in some circumstances, alter the execution flow.